-Career Psychologist Sin?ad Brady of A Career to Love and author of our 'Grow Your Career' series sits down with IMAGE to talk job changes, the future of work and work/life balance. ??
+Career psychologist and founder of A Career to Love Sinéad Brady series sat down with IMAGE ahead of her appearance at our Networking Breakfast on June 22nd to talk job changes, the future of work and work/life balance.

-The rate at which the global jobs market is changing is both mind blowing and exciting.
-Just think 65% of the jobs children entering primary school today will do are not yet created.
-By 2020 about 5 million jobs will be lost to artificial intelligence but 2.1 million completely new jobs created.
-Change is the new permanent in the 21st-century workplace, so predictions are a challenge but here goes
+The rate at which the global jobs market is changing is both mind-blowing and exciting.
+Just think; 65% of the jobs children entering primary school today will do are not yet created.
+By 2020, about 5 million jobs will be lost to artificial intelligence, but 2.1 million completely new jobs will be created.
+Change is the new permanent in the 21st-century workplace, so predictions are a challenge but here goes:

 - A massive mindset shift about how we work will occur.
 Working in one industry for life based on a single qualification completed after school is all but obsolete.
 In the very near future, we will all have to continuously upskill, reskill and retrain to meet the needs of the job market.